sauvikbiswas/festruct/scratchpad.md

 A grid is an entry in 3D.
 It can be represented by a vector.
 However, most grids can have the definitions dependent on a different system.
 This could be something like a `*SYSTEM` on Abaqus or `CID` in Nastran.
 The object as such must have a system object as reference.

+## Property as a part of Element.
+Nastran elements allow the definition of properties as a part of the element itself.
+Abaqus doesn't allow that.
+What can be a common architecture for the storage of such entities?

+## Instancing.
+How should the model handle instancing of various parts.
+These concepts are there in solvers like Abaqus but absent in Nastran.